Explore Online Nursing Programs to Advance Your Education

 If you have already completed your Master of Science in Nursing, but wish to further your education by earning a specialized certificate, then consider one of GCU's Post-Master of Science in Nursing programs.
 Our programs focus on applicable skills to help you prepare to work with diverse populations across the lifespan or mentor and teach the next generation of nurses.
 Find out more about these Post-MSN programs to see if one is right for you.

 Loading Degree Programs

 What is the fastest route to obtaining a nursing degree online?

 The length of time it takes to earn one of our online nursing degrees will depend on your previous education and individual schedule.
 RN to BSN candidates who want to earn an MSN can accelerate their nursing education by choosing the BSN to MSN Fast Track Option.
 Speak with an enrollment representative by calling 855-GCU-LOPE to learn more about your opportunities.

-Can I complete a nursing degree completely online without clinicals?
+Can I complete an online nursing degree without clinicals?